 For example, in September 2019, an Uber driver filed a class action lawsuit against the company for misclassifying drivers as independent contractors rather than employees.
 This case may be an early test of whether gig employers fall within the boundaries of the new California law.

 The gig economy companies claim they are just “digital platforms” for matching gig workers with people who need their services.
 In other words, they say they’re not in the business of driving, delivery, cleaning, or whatever service the workers provide.
-Therefore, their workers don’t pass the first part of the ABC test.
+Therefore, their workers don’t pass the Part B of the ABC test.